nzaker/ATOMAP/doc/install.rst

     pip install atomap

-If everything installed, continue to :ref:`start_atomap_windows`.
+If everything installed, continue to :ref:`starting Atomap in Windows <start_atomap_windows>`.
 If you got some kind of error, please report it as a New issue on the `Atomap GitLab <https://gitlab.com/atomap/atomap/issues>`_.

 Installing in MacOS
 -------------------

-Install the Anaconda python environment: `Anaconda environment <https://www.continuum.io/downloads>`_, and through the `Anaconda prompt` install HyperSpy and Atomap:
+Install the Anaconda python environment: `Anaconda environment <https://www.continuum.io/downloads>`_, and through the ``Anaconda prompt`` install HyperSpy and Atomap:

 .. code-block:: bash